mdxtoc/qtpi/docs/qtpi_description.md

   | *T* `process`
   | `(` *T* `)`

   * These types are still ML style.
-Miranda style is neater (`[int]` rather than `int list`, `(int,bit)` rather than `int*bit`, and they don't need syntactic precedence.
-One day soon ...)
+Miranda style is neater (`[int]` rather than `int list`, `(int,bit)` rather than `int*bit`, and they don't need syntactic precedence).
+One day soon ...
-  * Range types were in original CQP.
-They are hard to deal with in the typechecker and are currently pretty useless, but with a subtyping typechecker they may come back (I do hope so).
+  * Range types were in original CQP, but are no longer in qtpi.
+They are hard to deal with in the typechecker and are currently pretty useless, but if I can make a subtyping typechecker they may come back (I do hope so).
   * `basisv` is the type of basis vectors (see below).
   * `qstate` is the type of the result of the *qval* function (see below).
 It's a peek at the simulator state.
 But qstates can't be compared or manipulated in any way.
-The only useful thing you can do with them is to send them down the outq output channel, which prints them out.
+The only useful thing you can do with a *qstate* is to send it down the outq output channel, which prints it out.
   * '`*`' separates elements of a tuple type.
-  * Process types *T* `process` are currently for internal use.
+  * Process types are necessary in typechecking, but I think they are more or less useless.
+Process names do have a type, however ...
   * The syntactic precedence of types is more or less as listed, or so I hope and intend.
   * Explicit types are optional syntactically, as in ML and OCaml and Miranda and Haskell and all good strongly-typed languages.
 The typechecker infers them.
 It may be pragmatic to include them in the parameter list of a process definition, and in '`new`' channel declarations.
   * Type variables / unknown types `'`*x* and `''`*x* are for function definitions.
-As in ML, `''`*x* is an equality type (see below).
+As in ML, `''`*x* is an equality type.
+  * Classical types are everything except *qbit* or those involving *qbit* (but function, process and channel types are classical whatever their internal types).
+  * Equality types are everything except *qbit*, *qstate*, function, process and channel (or anything involving those).

 * Pattern *pat*